-For this tutorial I will assume you have Topaz Studio 2 installed.
+For this tutorial I will assume you have Adobe Photoshop (I use the photographers subscription) and Topaz Studio 2 installed.
 The older Topaz Impression and Abstraction plugin’s (standalone or combined with Topaz Studio 1) will also work, but might need different settings to achieve similar results.

 The Impression filter/plugin saves me a ton of time in creating digital paintings since I used to paint these layers by hand I can now just use this amazing plugin and focus on the main part of building the painting.
 Of course you might like a different technique where you handpaint everything yourself, I am just showing you how I create the works I publish.

 We start of with the original image and name this layer ‘Original’ by double-clicking on the layer name and changing the name to ‘Original’ if this is a normal layer.
 For me, most of the time this will be a smart layer I open from Lightroom (Edit in/Open as smart object in Photoshop) or from another Photoshop end result.

 This ‘Original’ layer I will not touch during the whole process, so it will be like a backup to compare with.